 - 1/4 cup granulated sugar

 - 1 large egg, lightly beaten

-- 1 cup raisins
+- 1 cup raisins or currants

 - 8 oz cream cheese, softened

 Irish Soda Bread